How Can IT Startups Grow Fast While Decreasing Technical Debt

 Why Faster to Market May Mean Greater Technical Debt?

-Technical debt is the result of rushing things and avoiding long-term thinking and considerations.
+Technical debt results from rushing things and avoiding long-term thinking and considerations.
 Many times the focus for teams is to build more in less time.
 This makes them rush into things and leads them to make brisk decisions.
-Even though the technical debt is not bad but just like any financial debt, if it is not repaid, it may have some serious consequences.
-The reason that runs behind the same is the fact that choosing an easy option rather than a better one is just a temporary solution.
+Even though the technical debt is not bad, just like any financial debt, it may have some serious consequences if it is not repaid.
+The reason is that choosing an easy rather than a better option is just a temporary solution.

 Impacts of Technical Debt

 - Reduces Forward Motion

 Instead of focusing on new features or vital new improvements, the issue with technical debt is when it gets out of reach and development teams to spend much of their time paying off the ‘interest payments’ from the previous projects.
-It is inevitably necessary to repay the technical debt and that comes at the expense of adding new functionality or working on other changes that drive the product forward.
+It is inevitably necessary to repay the technical debt, which comes at the expense of adding new functionality or working on other changes to drive the product forward.
 Progress turns stagnant.
 The development team spends hours, maybe days, even weeks, battling the fast-and-dirty code instead of resolving new improvement requests to bring the product to a state in which potential changes will not be a tedious effort.

 - Poor Design And Performance Quality

-If the fast and dirty route is taken to hit a deadline, developers could bypass the conventional clean, structured, code writing protocol.
+If the fast and dirty route is taken to hit a deadline, developers could bypass the clean, structured code-writing protocol.
 The code structure would therefore be messy and potentially poor in readability.
-There are various red flags of poor design such as inconsistent code behavior, ignoring descriptive names of the modules, not connecting the modules and others.
+There are various red flags of poor design, such as inconsistent code behavior, ignoring descriptive names of the modules, and not connecting the modules and others.
 A backlog of things connected to cleaning up the code would be the technical debt associated with bad design.
 It could be a boon for your company to put out a not-quite-perfect product, but it could also have daunting implications.
 The technical debt associated with a volatile output display product is related to fixing bugs, device crashes and the bandwidth of engineers.

 - Increased Testing Efforts